bioinformatics-ua/dicoogle/dicoogle-webcore/README.md

 ### Dicoogle Web API

-Either `require` the `dicoogle-web` module (if the page supports the operation) or use alias `DicoogleWeb` to perform operations to the Dicoogle server and the page's Dicoogle web core.
+Either `require` the `dicoogle-web` module (if the page supports the operation) or use the alias `DicoogleWeb` to perform operations to the Dicoogle server and the page's Dicoogle web core.

 #### **request** : `function(service, [data,] callback)`